Pick up where you left off.

 Totem reads from your existing X session.
 Notes, highlights, and reading state stay in your browser — there's no Totem server to leak them.

-Totem does not ask for your X password and does not run its own backend.
+Read the privacy policy →Totem does not ask for your X password and does not run its own backend.
 Your notes and reading state stay local on this device.
 For the full breakdown of permissions and storage, read the privacy page.

 Privacy